iron-claw-972/ScoutX-2025/README.md

 ```
 This will launch the app in development mode, with hot-reloading enabled.

+### Running Firebase Function
-Change the url to call the firebase function in the Analytics Component to match the one in your project
+Change the Firebase Function URL in the Analytics Component to match the one in your project.

 ```sh
 const response = await axios.post(